USS OREGON model

 many other features are grossly oversized.
 Rigging is so

 wrong.
-There are more but it doesn't deserve our time to
+There are more but it is not our job to

 Learn more about the USS